aldeacomputer/aldea-js/docs/tutorial/basics/txbuilder.md

 })
 ```

-The `Wallet#createFundedTx()` wraps around the `TxBuilder` API and will automatically add instructions to fund the transaction with the correct amount of coins from the CLI wallet.
-The method accepts a callback that recieves a `TxBuilder` instance.
-Every method we call on `txb` appends a new instruction to the transaction.
+The `Wallet#createFundedTx()` function wraps around the `TxBuilder` API and automatically adds instructions to fund the transaction with the correct amount of coins from the CLI wallet.
+This function takes a callback that receives a `TxBuilder` instance.
+Each method we invoke on `txb` appends a new instruction to the transaction.

-For example, the following code adds an `IMPORT` instruction that imports a package by it's ID.
+For example, the following code adds an `IMPORT` instruction to import a package by its ID.

 ```ts
 env.wallet.createFundedTx(txb => {